Scattering and delay time for 1D asymmetric potentials: the step-linear and the step-exponential cases: The Step-Linear potential

 for the ``incoming'' wave packet, and

 for the reflected ``outgoing'' one.

-The solution thus built represents a particle of well defined momentum $\tilde{p}=\hbar\tilde{k}$ which approaches the origin from the right, interacts with the linear potential (at $t = t_0$)\footnote{Note that the argument of the complex valued function $c(k)$ determines $t_0$.}, and is totally reflected.
-The phase shift results in a delay $\tau$ in the rebound,\footnote{The delay is calculated with respect to the case of instantaneous reflection, which takes place in presence of an infinite barrier and for which $\delta(k) = \pi$.} caused by the interaction with the confining linear barrier.
-From Eqs.~\eqref{alphabeta} and \eqref{kappa} it follows that
+The solution thus built represents a particle of well defined momentum $\tilde{p}=\hbar\tilde{k}$ which approaches the origin from the right, interacts with the linear potential (at $t = t_0$), and is totally reflected.
+Note that the argument of the complex valued function $c(k)$ determines $t_0$.
+The phase shift results in a delay $\tau$ in the rebound, caused by the interaction with the confining linear barrier.
+The delay is calculated with respect to the case of instantaneous reflection, which takes place in presence of an infinite barrier and for which $\delta(k) = \pi$.
+From \eqref{alphabeta} and \eqref{kappa} it follows that